Paul McBeth: 2018 season

 Paul McBeth's 2018 campaign was very similar to 2017 in terms of the number of tournaments he entered and won.
 Out of his 25 tournament appearances, McBeth notched 9 wins and finished 2nd or 3rd in 9 others.

-His only major win of the year was the USDGC Championship on the Winthrop University Gold Course in Rock Hill, South Carolina.
+His only major win of the year was the USDGC Championship on the Winthrop University Golf Course in Rock Hill, South Carolina.
 It was his 2nd USDGC victory (previous win was in 2015).
 McBeth got off to a blistering start, jumping out to a 7-stroke lead over James Conrad after two rounds.
 Conrad would eventually close the gap and tie McBeth after he cooled off over the final two rounds, but McBeth prevailed with a -34 to Conrad's -31.
 Relative newcomer Kevin Jones, who came within one stroke of tying McBeth on the back nine, eventually finished 3rd, four strokes back.
 This tournament was also notable for the fact that it featured live online coverage with Paul McBeth's wife Hannah providing on-course commentary.

 On July 7, 2018 he had a historic round when he recorded a score of 18 under par (in 18 holes) during the second round on the Toboggan Course at the Great Lakes Open (McBeth would cruise to victory in the tournament).
 It was called "Near Perfect" and the round was featured on ESPN's SportsCenter.

 In all, McBeth finished with $57,880.00 for the season.
 His other important tournament victories in 2018 included the Nick Hyde Memorial, the inaugural San Francisco Open, the Delaware Disc Golf Challenge, and The Ed Headrick Disc Golf Hall of Fame Classic (National Tour Finale).

 Near the end of 2018 McBeth signed a 4-year deal with Discraft.